elsieu9700/ChatApp/README.md

 # ChatApp
-A chatting application for Android
+A chatting application for Android(Unfinished)